sandstorm/vscode-awesome-ts-react-redux-snippets/README.md

 ## Requirements

+These snippets may only make sense if used in the opinionated dev environment described in our [Kickstart guide](https://sandstorm.github.io/typescript-react-app-kickstart-guide/).

+We highly recommend to check it out!

-**Important:** We use a type definition for picking default props that doesn't come with react's typings.
+>**Important:** We use a type definition for picking default props that doesn't come with react's typings.
-You'll either have to include this declaration somewhere in your code base or define your default props in another way.
+>You'll either have to include this declaration somewhere in your code base or define your default props in another way.
 If you finde a better, more elegant or just cooler way to type defaultProps, let us know :)
+>
 > Put this somewhere in your code base (e.g. `/types/defaultProps.d.ts`)
 ```ts
 // Type definition for React component's defaultProps